 No attempt has been made in the following discussion to comment on all federal income tax matters affecting the Partnership or the Unitholders.
-Moreover, the discussion focuses on Unitholders who are individual citizens or residents of the United States and, except where specifically addressed, has only limited application to corporations, estates, trusts or non-resident aliens.
-Accordingly, each prospective Unitholder should consult, and should depend on, his own tax advisor in analyzing the federal, state, local and foreign tax consequences to him of the acquisition, ownership or disposition of Common Units.
+Moreover, the discussion focuses on Unitholders who are individual citizens or residents of the United States and has only limited application to corporations, estates, trusts or non-resident aliens.
+Accordingly, each prospective Unitholder should consult, and should depend on, his own tax advisor in analyzing the federal, state, local and foreign tax consequences to him of the purchase, ownership or disposition of Common Units.